ibmresilient/resilient-community-apps/res_qraw_mitre/README.md

 First ensure that the above integration packages have been installed.
 Download the res_qraw_mitre package.
 Unzip it if necessary(tar -xvf res_qraw_mitre.tar).
-In the QRadar SOAR UI, go to Administrator Settings->Organization->Migrate Settings->Import->Import Settings and select the qraw_mitres.res file downloaded above.
+In the QRadar SOAR UI, go to Administrator Settings->Organization->Migrate Settings->Import->Import Settings and select the qraw_mitre.res file downloaded above.
 ![Import Screenshot](./screenshots/import_res.png)

 ## Usage